jantohidalca/SQL_Project-Company_layoffs_Apr_2025/README.md

 - SQL files to create the database and import the dataset: [CREATING_DATABASE](CREATING_DATABASE_TABLE)
 - SQL file to clean the dataset: [clean_data.sql](clean_data.sql)
-- Original CSV Dataset (April 2025 version):  [layoffs.csv](layoffs.csv)
+- Original CSV Dataset (July 2025 version):  [layoffs.csv](layoffs.csv)

 ### Layoffs Dataset

-The dataset used for this project contains real-world company layoffs around the globe from 11 March 2020 to 21 April 2025.
+The dataset used for this project contains real-world company layoffs around the globe from 11 March 2020 to 22 July 2025.
 It comes from [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).
 The dataset are covered by the [ODC Open Database License](https://opendatacommons.org/licenses/odbl/odbl-10.txt).

 Overall, it includes detailed information of a huge number of layoffs: